Canine Hip Dysplasia and The Story of Cody

 not even being able to move his leg, we were going to see him start to try to use it.
 The muscle

 mass had deteriorated significantly.
-He wouldn't use it at all at first, which was just fine with
+He wouldn't use it at all at first, which was just fine with me.

-catch himself with that leg.
+that leg.
 The next eight weeks were a slow re-introduction to walking.
-In
+In twelve weeks, we were

-twelve weeks, we were walking about two miles a day and went back to Iowa State for a
+walking about two miles a day and went back to Iowa State for a recheck.
+Everything was still in

-recheck.
-Everything was still in place and he was given the okay to go off leash occasionally
+place and he was given the okay to go off leash occasionally and gradually work back into a

 Six months after the surgery Cody was doing very well.
 He could run and play again without